humanmade/h2/README.md

 ### Local Setup

 You'll need a WordPress set up already.
-If you don't have one, [get Chassis](http://docs.chassis.io/en/latest/).
+If you don't have one, [set up a local Altis environment](https://www.altis-dxp.com/resources/docs/local-server/) or [get Chassis](http://docs.chassis.io/en/latest/).

 Clone this repository into your themes directory:
 ```